 - A Swift, Elusive Sword: What if Sun Tzu and John Boyd Did a National Defense Review?
 (2003).

 - Certain to Win: The Strategy of John Boyd (2004),

 - Neither Shall the Sword: Conflict in the Years Ahead (2005), and

 - If We Can Keep It: A National Security Manifesto for the Next Administration (2008).

 Alth0ugh he played a decisive role in the creation and early days of the FM website, and still provides valuable guidance, he assumes no responsibility for the material on this website.

-In the 1938 novel Johnny Got His Gun, by Dalton Trumbo, Joe Bonham was a young soldier serving in World War I, who awoke in a hospital bed after being caught in the blast of an artillery shell.
+In Dalton Trumbo’s 1938 novel Johnny Got His Gun, Joe Bonham was a young soldier serving in World War I, who awoke in a hospital bed after being caught in the blast of an artillery shell.
 He gradually realizes that he has lost his arms, legs, and face, but that his mind functions perfectly, leaving him a prisoner in his own body, and embarks on a struggle to communicate, and to retain his own sanity.

 - He retired after 35 years of service, which included the Agency for International Development, the Marine Corps, defense industry and the Pentagon.
 His specialties are Intelligence, Counterinsurgency Operations, Anti/Counter-terrorism, and Joint Concepts Development and Experimentation.